 More Great Vietnam Itineraries

 Looking for more inspiration for your trip to Vietnam?
-Check out these other Vietnam itineraries, with outdoor adventures, cultural trips, and best-of tours to hit the highlights.
+Check out these other Vietnam itineraries, explore different ways to spend 16 days in Vietnam, or discover the best time to visit Vietnam.

 A note on diacritical and retroflex markings: In order to support the best technical experience and search functions, diacritical markings have been omitted from this article.